rachel-r-han/rachel-r-han.github.io/field-research.md

 # Research Framework

-My fieldwork is organized through four interconnected research perspectives.
+My field research is organized through four analytical perspectives.

-These themes provide analytical frameworks for understanding how heritage spaces shape relationships between people and the past.
+These frameworks examine how heritage spaces construct meaning and shape relationships between people and the past.

 <br>

 ## 01 — Spatial Scale & Emotional Distance

 How does physical space influence emotional relationships with historical places?

+This theme examines how architecture, scale, layout, and preservation conditions influence feelings of distance, intimacy, and connection.

 <a href="/research-spatial-scale/">